Atrix256/df_serialize/README.md

 Only fields that are not the default value are written out.
 Enum values are written as strings.
 Trailing commas are generated, but hopefully that is ok, as rapidjson allows you to specify that trailing commas are ok.
 White space (indentation) is written out.

+**`MakeTypeToStringHeader.h` & `MakeTypeToStringFooter.h`**

+This creates a MakeTypeToString() function which takes a type id in and returns the type string that was hashed to make that id.

+This is used by json writing to write the type that a variant is.

 **`MakeEqualityTest.h`**